-- Open to all Washoe County students in 1st 8th grades. - Each entry MUST be accompanied by a Contest Registration slip signed by a parent/guardian. - Registration forms are available in Spanish. - ONLY ONE STUDENT NAME PER ENTRY FORM - Registrations should be taped, not stapled, to the back of the entry. - Entries without signed registration forms will not be eligible for judging and prizes. - Per the registration form, artwork becomes property of SSFHC and cannot be returned.
+- Open to all Washoe County students in grades 1 through 8. - Each entry MUST be accompanied by a Contest Registration slip signed by a parent/guardian. - Registration forms are available in Spanish. - ONLY ONE STUDENT NAME PER ENTRY FORM - Registrations should be taped, not stapled, to the back of the entry. - Entries without signed registration forms will not be eligible for judging and prizes. - Per the registration form, artwork becomes property of SSFHC and cannot be returned.